cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/index.md

 ## Working with Cloudflare Tunnel

-Most interactions with Cloudflare Tunnel require the use of a CLI — for example, to create and configure tunnels, and to run a tunnel or route traffic through it.
-To get started, visit the Cloudflare for Teams Dashboard and navigate to Access.
-Under Access, you’ll find a home for Tunnels.
-When visiting the page for the first time, you will find a step-by-step tutorial outlining how to create your first tunnel.
+Most interactions with Cloudflare Tunnel require the use of a CLI — for example, creating and configuring tunnels, and running a tunnel or routing traffic through it.
+To get started, visit the [Cloudflare for Teams Dashboard](https://dash.teams.cloudflare.com) and navigate to **Access** > **Tunnels**.
+When visiting the page for the first time, a step-by-step tutorial will help you create your first tunnel.

-Once your first tunnel is connected to Cloudflare, you’ll be able to use this page to check your tunnel status, as well as view a comprehensive list of active or inactive tunnels.
+Once your first tunnel is connected to Cloudflare, use this page to check your [tunnel status](#tunnel-status) and view a comprehensive list of active or inactive tunnels.
+You’ll also be able to filter tunnels by name, status, uptime, or creation date, and use the search bar to retrieve tunnels by name.

 ![Tunnel UI](../../static/documentation/connections/connect-apps/tunnel-blog.png)

+### Tunnel status

+A tunnel's status depends on the health of its connections:

+* **Active**: This means your tunnel is running and has a healthy connection to the Cloudflare Network.
+* **Inactive**: This means your tunnel is not running and is not connected to Cloudflare.
+* **Degraded**: This means one or more of your four long-lived TCP connections to Cloudflare have been disconnected, but traffic is still being served to your origin.

 ## Getting started